yvvki/bunup/docs/docs/guide/typescript-declarations.md

 });
 ```

 When enabled, minification preserves public (exported) API names while minifying internal type names and removes documentation comments.
-This significantly reduces file size when bundle size is a priority and JSDoc comments aren't essential.
+This provides significant size reduction especially for large declaration files, making it valuable when bundle size is a priority and JSDoc comments aren't essential.

 ### Example